-3.2 CONSIDERING THE OLD MUTUAL FUND SELECT ANNUITY
+2.2.
+CONSIDERING THE FUND'S DEFAULT ANNUITY - OLD MUTUAL FUND SELECT ANNUITY

-If you have decided not to receive a pension from the ISASA Pension Scheme and are considering a Life Annuity - you should consider selecting the Old Mutual Fund Select Annuity (FSA).
+If you are considering a Life Annuity - you should consider selecting the Fund's Default Annuity, the Old Mutual Fund Select Annuity (FSA).

 Since there are so many annuity options at retirement, making the right choice can be difficult.
 That's why the ISASA Trustees offer you the FSA.
 The Trustees believe it is a good solution for many members because it is easy to invest in, and it provides a reliable monthly pension for life.